karbazol/far-drag-n-drop-plugin/README.md

 ## Building the plug-in ##

 Before you build the plug-in run
 ```
 git submodule update --init
+git submodule update --recursive
 ```
 to make sure you have downloaded [Parts](https://bitbucket.org/SConsparts/parts) and [Tut framework](https://github.com/mrzechonek/tut-framework.git) to the repository.

 To control build process I use [SCons](https://bitbucket.org/SCons/SCons) a software construction tool which can be treated as advanced 'Make' utility.
 It is written in Python and allows you to build software for different platforms in a single run.
 To run SCons you need Python 3.8.1 to be installed on your machine.
 After you have download and installed Python you can install SCons by running command:
 ```
+easy_install parts
 easy_install SCons
 ```
 Version 3.1.2 worked for me.